Menu

 Our work is supported by affiliate commissions.
 Learn More

-This is the ultimate guide to the best website builder in 2023.
+This is your ultimate guide—and my rankings—to the best website builder in 2024.

-I’ve interviewed hundreds of real-life users, manage several websites made with website builders and have personally tested all 21 website builders in this guide.
+I’ve interviewed hundreds of real-life users, manage several websites made with website builders, and have personally tested all website builders in this guide (and many, many more).

-I’ve been publishing my rankings of the best website builder every year since 2014 and my websites have been featured on HuffPost, Forbes, The Next Web and more.
+My websites have been featured on HuffPost, Forbes, CNET, The Next Web, and more.

 Let’s get started…